qdrant/landing_page/qdrant-landing/content/documentation/snapshots.md

 As the information about created collections is stored in the consensus, even a newly attached cluster node will automatically create collections.
 Recovering non-existing collections with snapshots won't make this collection known to the consensus.

-To recover snpshot in this case one can use snapshot recovery API:
+To recover snapshot in this case one can use snapshot recovery API:

 ```http
 PUT /collections/<collection_name>/snapshots/recover